Skip to main content

 Congratulations to Aria Halliday for being awarded the Marie Rich Endowment Fellowship.

-Ellen Riggle, Jenn Hunt, and former Post-Doc Abby Folberg have a new publication titled "Tolerance of homonegativity and transnegativity predicts negative evaluations of LGBT people and LGBT-supportive policies among US-based heterosexual, cisgender participants" in the Analyses of Social Issues and Public Policy.
+Ellen Riggle, Jenn Hunt and former Post-Doc Abby Folberg have a new publication titled "Tolerance of homonegativity and transnegativity predicts negative evaluations of LGBT people and LGBT-supportive policies among US-based heterosexual, cisgender participants" in the Analyses of Social Issues and Public Policy.
 Congratulations!

 Congratulations to Jingxue Zhang for being one of two recipients of the Feminist Formations/NWSA 2024 paper award for the paper, "Counter-Reproductive Memory: Chinese Young Women Against State Pronatalism".

-Aria Halliday's newest book, Black Girls and How We Fail Them (UNC Press) will be released in Feb 2025: https://uncpress.org/book/9781469686110/black-girls-and-how-we-fail-them/
+Aria Halliday's newest book, "Black Girls and How We Fail Them" (UNC Press), will be released in February 2025: https://uncpress.org/book/9781469686110/black-girls-and-how-we-fail-them/

 Congratulations to Elizabeth Williams, who was selected to be among six inaugural Lewis Honors College Faculty Fellows.
 You can read the UK Now story here.

-GWS faculty students and staff
+GWS faculty and staff posing for picture